acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE1 - Configure SES.md

 # STAGE 1D - Verify an SMS Number (US and other countries requiring an origination number)
 Click `Origination numbers` under `Mobile` or move to `Pinpoint` console in a new tab, and click `phone numbers` under `SMS and Voice`.
 Click `Request phone number`.
 Choose the country of your phone number in the `Country` dropdown.
-Select `Toll-free` from `number type`. for `Default message type` pick `Transactional`.
+Select `Toll-free` from `number type`.
+for `Default message type` pick `Transactional`.
 Scroll down, click `Next` then `Request`.

-Move back to the `SNS Console` https://us-east-1.console.aws.amazon.com/sns/v3/home?region=us-east-1#/dashboard Click the 'Hamburger' menu icon on the left.
+Move back to the `SNS Console` https://us-east-1.console.aws.amazon.com/sns/v3/home?region=us-east-1#/dashboard
+Click the 'Hamburger' menu icon on the left.
 Click `Text Messaging (SMS)` under `Mobile`.
 Scroll down and in `Sandbox destination phone numbers` click `Add phone number`.
 Enter the international number format of a phone number you control.
 Pick the `verification message language` you want to use.
 Click `Add phone Number`.
 you will recieve a verification number on your phone, enter it onto the `Verification code` box and click `Verify phone number`.

 # STAGE 1 - FINISH

 At this point you have whitelisted 2 email addresses for use with SES.

-- the `PetCuddleOTron Sending Address`
+- the `PetCuddleOTron Sending Address`.
-- the `PetCuddleOTron Customer Address`
+- the `PetCuddleOTron Customer Address`.

 You have also configured an SMS number within SNS and if required an origination number in Amazon Pinpoint.